2026 model brief

 Where Claude is strongest

-The Opus 4.7 migration details matter for real products.
-It uses the claude-opus-4-7 model ID, keeps 1M context and 128K output, moves advanced reasoning toward adaptive thinking and effort levels, drops non-default sampling parameters, changes token counting, omits visible thinking by default unless configured, and adds high-resolution image support up to 2576 pixels on the long edge.
+The Opus 4.8 migration details matter for real products.
+It uses the claude-opus-4-8 model ID, keeps regular Opus pricing at $5 / $25 per million tokens, introduces a faster but more expensive fast mode, and is wrapped in new effort controls and Claude Code workflow changes.
 That makes it stronger for serious agents, but it also means teams should re-benchmark prompts, cost, latency, screenshots, and token budgets before swapping it into production.

 Where Gemini is strongest